Quantum simulation in the entanglement picture: Entanglement picture

 Furthermore, we observe that the circuit depth for each channel sequence for each $u$ is small, while the circuit depth for the initial edge system is large, $\sim N$.
-This could be a problem if decoherence error exists, and this can be solved by a recent technique called oblivious quantum teleportation (OQT)~\cite{XLS25}.
+This could be a problem if decoherence error exists, and this can be resolved by a recent technique called oblivious quantum teleportation (OQT)~\cite{XLS25}.
 The underlying idea still originates from the channel-state duality, namely, first break the initial MPS into segments of two tensors and prepare the corresponding purified Choi states, $|\phi_{\Phi_{n+1}\Phi_n} \ket$, and then perform the binary Bell measurement $\{|\omega \ket \bra \omega |, \I- |\omega \ket \bra \omega |\}$ to connect them.
 This is exactly the same measurement for the vertical connections among channels, but here for the horizontal connections, it works differently.
 For the outcome $|\omega \ket \bra \omega |$, it acts as identity channel, while for the outcome $\I- |\omega \ket \bra \omega |$, it acts as a channel \be \C P(\rho)=\frac{d^2}{d^2-1}\Delta (\rho)-\frac{1}{d^2-1}\rho \ee for $\Delta (\rho)=\I/d$ as the completely depolarizing channel.
 The offset due to $\Delta (\rho)$ can be easily dealt with for computing observable.
 With this technique, now the entanglement picture can be roughly described as an array of short channel sequences, with vertical connections required by the evolution, and horizontal connections at the top layer required by the initial state.
 Besides, if it starts from an initial product state $|\psi_1\ket\cdots|\psi_k\ket$, the high-depth of an initial MPS $|\psi\ket$ can be treated as the yield from a local circuit applied on a product state.
+This would avoid the signal decay from Eq.~(\ref{eq:dep}) due to the usage of OQT~\cite{XLS25}.